 - Applications for PGY-2 and PGY-3 positions will be accepted (outside of ERAS) if openings arise.
 We recommend that interested candidates check with us in late February/early March, as that is when we would begin our recruitment process if openings do become available.

-During the past several interview seasons a common set of program-related questions has been asked by applicants.
-We have compiled these program-related frequently asked questions into a single document.
+During the past several interview seasons, a common set of program-related questions has been asked by applicants.
+We have compiled these frequently asked questions into a list.

 Visiting Portland?
 We have a travel resources page to help you plan your trip.
 Resources include maps of Portland, transit information, recommended hotels, where to eat & drink, directions to the OHSU campus and more.